 How to use it

-You select the range of the frequency and the waveform with jumpers.
-The little pins are labelled on the case:
+You can select the range of the frequency and the waveform with jumpers.
+The little pins are labeled on the case:

-As you can see I had troubles removing the protective film on the insides of some of the numbers, like the zeros.
-If you have a lot of patience you could remove them with a tiny pin or something.
+As you can see, I gave up when I tried to remove the protective film on the insides of some of the numbers, like the zeros.
+If you have a lot of patience, you could remove them with a tiny pin or something.

-However you select the frequency range with a jumper and you can then alter the frequency with the two potentiometers on the right.
+However, you select the frequency range with a jumper, and you can then alter it with the two potentiometers on the right.
 The one on the left changes the amplitude of the wave.

-The waveform is then output via the screw terminals on the right.
+The waveform is then output by the screw terminals on the right.

 Measuring the accuracy

-Well mine didn’t work, but it was sure fun to build it and it gave me an hour of fun (even tough it took me 30 minutes to peel off the protection of the case material).
-However I’d still say: Yes.
-Buy it and give it a try if you’re looking for such a device.
+However, I’d still say that you should buy it and give it a try if you’re looking for such a device.
 I’ve bought several kits online recently and they all worked, except for this one.
 But you can always send it back for free, which I’ll do.

-Unfortunately I can’t tell you right now whether the device accurate or not, but I’ll re order this kit, create a short video of the building process and then I’ll hopefully be able to test it’s accuracy.
+Unfortunately, I can’t tell you right now whether the device accurate or not, but I might re-order this kit, create a short video of the build process, and then I’ll hopefully be able to test its accuracy.